Elnenedelguion/Encriptador-de-texto/README.md

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

-:point_right: Manual de instalación y uso.
+:point_right:How it works.

-:small_orange_diamond:Clone this repository to your local machine.
+:small_orange_diamond:Clone this repo to your local machine.

 :small_orange_diamond:Open the index.html file in your web browser.